-4) Choose Personal Folder File (.pst) then click next.
+3) Choose Personal Folder File (.pst) then click next

-Create a file of type:

-XX Comma Separated Values (DOS) Comma Separated Values (Windows) Microsoft Access 97-2003 Microsoft Excel 97-2003

-Personal Folder File (.pst) Tab Separated Values (DOS)

-Tab Separated Values (Windows)
+Com ma Separated Values (DOS) ma Separated Values (Windows) osoft Access 97-2003 osoft Excel 97-2003 Tab 9 onal Folder File (,pst) Separated Values (DOS) Separated Values (Windows)

-Sev

-Archivessect

-inter

-P

-Sel

-SO < Back Next > Cancel

-- 5) Select the folder you want to export to PST - FOR ENTIRE ACCOUNTS: Select the "mailbox - your name" folder (this mailbox folder contains all of the folders in your account, including calendar, contacts, inbox, sent mail, deleted mail, any folders you have set up, etc.). - FOR ONE FOLDER: choose the folder you want to export (to use this option you ٠ must have already created the appropriate folder in Outlook). - 6) Click the "Include subfolders" box, then click next.
+- 4) Select the folder you want to export to PST - a.
+FOR ENTIRE ACCOUNTS: Select the "mailbox your name" folder (this mailbox folder contains all of the folders in your account, including calendar, contacts, inbox, sent mail, deleted mail, any folders you have set up, etc.) - b.
+FOR ONE FOLDER: choose the folder you want to export (to use this option you must have already created the appropriate folder in Outlook) - 5) Click the "Include subfolders" box, then click next